ComScore

 (Photo by Andy Hayt/NBAE via Getty Images)

 In this exploration of the most iconic sports moments, we'll delve into the stories behind these extraordinary achievements, reliving the heart-stopping drama, the jubilation, and the sheer magic that define the world of sports.
+To read about the biggest upsets in sports, check out this article.
 These moments are more than just athletic achievements; they are indelible snapshots of the human spirit's unyielding pursuit of greatness on the grandest stages of competition.

 GettyImages 81344400